 My wife and I are getting ready to move.
 When we try and formulate a strategy or even think about where to start, we feel overwhelmed.
 We have reached out to many friends and family to get their advice on the best way to approach the process.
 We received really good and practical advice that we are excited to implement.
-Because moving into a newly built custom home can sometimes be the hardest step in the entire process, I thought it would be a good idea to share the things we have learned.
+Because moving into a custom home in St. George home can sometimes be the hardest step in the entire process, I thought it would be a good idea to share the things we have learned.

 The first piece of advice we received was to stick to small and medium-sized boxes.
 Intuitively, it would make sense to fit as many things in large-sized boxes to be efficient in the number of boxes used and the number of trips from the trailer into the house.
 However, for those doing the hauling, it’s much easier to move more small boxes with fewer things in them that fewer heavy boxes, even if it means more trips.
 Plus when you organize the trailer it’s much more convenient to have smaller boxes that you can twist and turn than large boxes that take up a lot of space.